In context | State of Ageing in 2020

 Family structures are changing: more people are single or divorced, and living alone

-- The number of people in mid- and later-life who live alone has risen over the last 20 years by 660,000, or 37% – most notably among those in mid-life, aged 45-64.
+- The number of people in mid- and later life who live alone has risen over the last 20 years by 1.6 million, or 32% – most notably among those in mid-life, aged 45-64.
 This increase has been particularly stark among men.

 - The proportion of men aged 50-59 living alone ranges from 13% in the South East to 19% in the North East.
 For women aged 50-59, the proportion ranges from 10% in the East Midlands to 15% in the North East.